 And because the process takes so long, you have to worry about whether the process will choke and die while it's running.
 At a minimum, that means you have to rerun the process all over again.
 If you're pulling down live data, the process' failure could also mean you'd lose data you could never get back.

 That's what the process is like if your business' needs never change.
 But of course they do.
 Now you'll have to make changes to how the tables are structured, change the SQL to accommodate the new structure, and reoptimize the process so it finishes before the next day.
+In many cases, it will also require a complete recalculation of all the tables you already have in your data warehouse.

 Is it any wonder that you need highly skilled data engineers to build a traditional data warehouse?